 What AI actually says about London craftspeople

-We tested this.
+We tested this informally in early 2026.
 We asked ChatGPT, Perplexity, Google AI Overview, and Claude for recommendations across dozens of craft and design specialities in London.
-The results were revealing.
+The results were instructive — though informal and not reproducible in the way a controlled study would be.

 When we asked ChatGPT "who makes the best bespoke furniture in North London," it recommended three businesses.
 Two of them had extensive structured data on their websites — data that told AI exactly what they do, where they serve, and what their speciality is.
 The third had dozens of consistent directory listings that AI cross-referenced for credibility.